stephenbaidu/resourcify/README.md

 # Resourcify [![Gem Version](https://badge.fury.io/rb/resourcify.png)](http://badge.fury.io/rb/resourcify)

 Resourcify is a rails gem that helps to speed up development by giving you json api controllers that inherit all restful actions.
-It also makes your models easier to filter by adding a "resourcify_filter" method.
+It also makes your models easier to filter by adding a "filter_by" method.
 This gem behaves as an "acts_as" gem by using ActiveSupport Concerns.

 #### Caveat
 The resourcify gem currently depends on